nationalarchivesusar/courts/JIS-SPEC-v1.md

 ### 10.5 GovernmentActor

-**Purpose:** A Person acting for an Agency, including an arresting officer.
+**Purpose:** A resolved Person acting for an Agency, including an arresting officer.
 **Primary identifier:** `id uuid`.
 **Fields:** `person_id`, `agency_id`, `title`, `badge_or_roster_id`, `status` (`active`, `inactive`, `suspended`, `unknown`), `effective_from`, `effective_until`.
 **Relationships:** Belongs to Person and Agency; may be arresting actor or reviewer attribution.
+A source-only officer name remains an IdentityClaim until both the Person and agency relationship are verified.
 **Provenance:** Roster/group verification or administrator assertion required.
 **Access:** Public only when separately designated; operational details restricted.